tbp.monty.frameworks.utils#

 Get angle between two vectors.

-NOTE: for efficiency reasons we assume vec1 and vec2 are already normalized (which is the case for point normals and curvature directions).
+NOTE: For efficiency reasons we assume vec1 and vec2 are already normalized (which is the case for surface normals and curvature directions).

 - Parameters: